Advanced search

 Driving and using machines

-Naproxen Tablets may make you tired, drowsy, dizzy, have problems with your eyesight.
+Naproxen Tablets may make you tired, drowsy, dizzy, have problems with your eyesight and balance, depressed or have difficulty sleeping.
 Talk to your doctor if any of these happen to you and do not drive or use any tools or machines.

 Naproxen Tablets contain lactose and sodium